rsertelon/jpeg-cmyk/README.md

 Copyright Werner Randelshofer 2013

 This software is licenced under the Creative Commons By 3.0, you can find more information in the `LICENSE.md` file.

+The class ch.randelshofer.media.IIOProviderContextListener is licensed under its own terms (see file header) and copyright belongs to Harald Kuhr.